 on the BBC World Service, talking about robotics.

-with Jose Nunez-Varela has just come out in ACM Transactions in Applied Perception.
-Well done Jose!
+with Jose Nunez-Varela in ACM Transactions on Applied Perception.

 I'm involved in the STRANDS project